 Consumption on the rise is indicated by this statement: If humanity continues to drift morally and socially during the next century, as it did during this present one, we will sink into the abyss of total corruption and despair.

 Those words equate to a trend that has continued to exist with many being blinded to the fact.
 There are those today who are openly advocating such a climate of immorality.
 When one thinks that man can go no further into filth and degradation; then arises another on-slaughter of unrighteousness!
-Thank God for those who are sounding the alarm against such being a part of God's Watchmen!
+Thank God for those who are sounding the alarm against such; being a part of God's Watchman!

-Scripture reveals: Let us not sleep, as do others, but let us watch and be sober.
+Scripture reveals a need for an awakening: Therefore let us not sleep, as do others, but let us watch and be sober (or self-controlled).
 For they that sleep sleep in the night; and they that be drunken are drunken in the night.
 But let us, who are of the day, be sober, putting on the breastplate of faith and love; and for a helmet, the hope of salvation.

-For God has not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ, who died for us, that, whether we wake or sleep, we should live together with him (1 Thessalonians 5:6-10).
+For God has not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ, who died for us, that, whether we wake or sleep, we should live together with him (1 Thessalonians 5:6-9).
 A contrast is given, and with consumption on the rise towards the evils of mankind, it would behoove one to seek salvation, through Christ, with a repentant heart!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.

 God's Directions for Life website is designed to help one identify with the Word of God concerning the economic, political, and religious times in which we live.